 Since it was founded in 1958, the EU has regularly accepted new member countries.
 Each applicant country must meet certain requirements before membership is permitted.

 Regular enlargements have seen the EU grow from its original 6 founding members to 28.

-Any country that satisfies the conditions for enlargement can apply to be a candidate.
+Any country that satisfies the conditions can apply to be a candidate.
 The European Commission, at the request of the European Council, assesses the applicant’s ability to meet the conditions of membership.
 If the opinion is positive and the Council agrees a negotiating mandate, discussions are formally opened between the applicant and the EU.